> The Watersons > Songs > Earsdon Sword Dance Song

 The Royal Earsdon Team with Jimmy McKay on fiddle performed the Earsdon Sword Dance on the 1955 Columbia Records anthology, The Columbia World Library of Folk and Primitive Music, Volume III: England.

 The Watersons sang the Earsdon Sword Dance Song on their 1965 LP Frost and Fire.
-It was also included on the Topic CD sampler The Season Round.
+This recording was also included in 1996 on the Topic CD sampler The Season Round.
 A.L.
 Lloyd noted on the original album:

 At one time the old death-and-resurrection folk play was performed all over these islands.
 Nowadays it only crops up here and there, in bits and pieces.
 The most ancient and fullest form we know presents to us the Fool or Medicine Man with his six hero sons, armed with swords.
 The sons put their father to death and lament for him, comparing him to the evening sun.
 But the Fool arises from the dead and recounts his journey to the other world.
 In north Yorkshire, Durham and Northumberland the sword-dance part of the drama survives, notably among miners.
 The present song is proper to the coal miners of Earsdon; it’s sung by the captain of the sword-dancers and with it, he calls on each of his heroes and gives him a fictitious name and character, as a kind of disguise.
 The curious tune has been used for several songs, including the old sailor ballad of The Ratcliffe Highway.